-When blood sugar levels drop (e.g. overnight), the pancreas releases another hormone called glucagon.
-Glucagon stimulates the release of glucose that has been stored in the liver and muscles whenever our blood sugar drops.
+When blood sugar levels drop (e.g. overnight), the pancreas releases another glucagon hormone.
+Glucagon stimulates the release of glucose stored in the liver and muscles whenever our blood sugar drops.
 Anger can also cause a rapid drop in blood sugar.
 Besides, fright and stress stimulate the adrenals to release adrenaline (the fight-or-flight hormone).

-They coined the term ‘Syndrome X’ to describe blood sugar levels changes, leading to hypoglycaemia.
-It is excessive insulin secretion as well as glucose intolerance, followed by diminished insulin sensitivity.
-That, in turn, leads to high blood pressure, elevated cholesterol levels, obesity, and ultimately to type II diabetes.
-Moreover, mental symptoms can include headache, depression, anxiety, irritability, confusion, bizarre behaviour, and convulsions.
+They coined ‘Syndrome X’ to describe blood sugar level changes leading to hypoglycaemia.
+Excessive insulin secretion and glucose intolerance are followed by diminished insulin sensitivity.
+That, in turn, leads to high blood pressure, elevated cholesterol levels, obesity, and ultimately type II diabetes.
+Moreover, mental symptoms can include headaches, depression, anxiety, irritability, confusion, bizarre behaviour, and convulsions.

 So, consume a diet high in fibre and complex carbohydrates.
-Medical scientists have conclusively shown that blood sugar disorders relate to inadequate dietary fibre intake.
-Water-soluble fibre slows digestion, increases cell sensitivity to insulin.
+Medical scientists have shown that blood sugar disorders relate to inadequate dietary fibre intake.
+Water-soluble fibre slows digestion and increases cell sensitivity to insulin.
 Moreover, it improves glucose uptake by the liver and other tissues, preventing a sustained elevation in blood sugar.
-High fibre foods include most vegetables (eaten raw or lightly steamed), beans, brown rice, oats, lentils, potatoes, soy products, fruits, apples, apricots, bananas, avocados, cantaloupe melon, grapefruits and lemons.
+High-fibre foods include most vegetables (eaten raw or lightly steamed), beans, brown rice, oats, lentils, potatoes, soy products, fruits, apples, apricots, bananas, avocados, and cantaloupe melon, grapefruits and lemons.

-Remove or limit from the diet all alcohol, canned and packaged foods, refined and processed foods, dried fruits, salt, sugar, saturated fats, soft drinks and white flour.
+Remove or limit all alcohol, canned and packaged foods, refined and processed foods, dried fruits, salt, sugar, saturated fats, soft drinks, and white flour from the diet.
 Also, in the case of hypoglycaemia, avoid foods containing artificial colours and preservatives.
-Avoiding alcohol is also beneficial because it interferes with average glucose utilisation and increasing insulin secretion.
+Avoiding alcohol is also beneficial because it interferes with average glucose utilisation and increases insulin secretion.
 The resulting drop in blood sugar produces a craving for foods that quickly elevate blood sugar and crave more alcohol.

-Avoid sweet fruits and juices such as prune and grape.
+Avoid sweet fruits and juices such as prunes and grapes.
 If you drink these, mix them with an equal amount of water.

-For protein, eat low-fat cottage cheese, fish, grains, nuts, seeds, skinless white turkey or chicken breast, and low-fat yoghurt.
+Eat low-fat cottage cheese, fish, grains, nuts, seeds, skinless white turkey or chicken breast, and low-fat yoghurt for protein.

 Use a rotation diet.

-Stress is a significant factor in hypoglycaemia, as it affects the adrenal glands and blood sugar levels.
+Stress is a significant factor in hypoglycaemia, affecting the adrenal glands and blood sugar levels.

 Avoid tea and coffee or any drinks containing caffeine as these affect adrenal function leading to a rise in blood sugar levels.